localagi/localAGI/README.md

 *You want to **run your own inferences** with ease?
 Good you are awake.*

-Building contaners for effectively running a local artificial general intelligence.
+Building contaners for effectively running a local artificial general intelligence. :mechanical_arm:

 ## :stars: Motivation :stars: